helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Some folks can look so busy doing nothin' that they seem indispensable.</h3 quote>
+<h3 quote align='center'>If you wish to be a success in the world, promise everything, deliver nothing.</h3 quote>

 ---